-It’s not going to be easy at first, but you can get through it and come out stronger than ever.
+It’s not going to be easy, especially at first, but you can get through it.

 Tips for Moving On (Yes, You Can!)